Just Another Missing Kid: Summary

-Eric Wilson had left his native Ottawa in July 1978 in a Volkswagen camper on a trip to Boulder, Colorado.
-Somewhere in Nebraska he disappeared.
-The movie traces how his family and a private investigator work to find out what had happened.
+Eric Wilson left his native Ottawa in July 1978 in a Volkswagen camper on a trip to Boulder, Colorado.
+Somewhere in Nebraska, he disappeared.
+The movie traces how his family and a private investigator work to find out what happened.
 The film focuses on how little help the various police forces were and is an indictment of the apathy and bureaucracy of the legal system on both sides of the border.
-Raymond Hatch and Bertram Davis, hitchhikers Wilson had picked up, eventually confessed to the murder.
+Raymond Hatch and Bertram Davis, hitchhikers Wilson had picked up, eventually confessed to his murder.
 The long-time criminal and drifter Hatch, who had committed the murder, was sentenced to 26 years in prison, but was released after serving 13.
-In 1994 he stabbed his girlfriend with a knife and was convicted of assault for which he served 9 months in jail.
-In a follow-up to the story from 1995, the fifth estate reported that Hatch had resumed his drifting.
+In 1994, he stabbed his girlfriend with a knife and was convicted of assault for which he served 9 months in jail.
+In a follow-up to the story from 1995, The Fifth Estate reported that Hatch had resumed his drifting.
 He died in 2000.